 Matt Duvall, CPA

-Matthew Duvall (Matt) is the Director of E. Cohen’s Not-For-Profit Services Group.
-He has over sixteen years of experience providing auditing, accounting, tax and consulting services to a broad range of clients in the Washington, D.C.
-Metropolitan area, and specializes in not-for-profit accounting.
+Matthew (Matt) Duvall is the Director of Assurance Services at E. Cohen.
+He has been with the firm since 2016 and has more than 18 years of experience providing auditing, accounting, tax, and consulting services to a broad range of clients in the Washington, D.C.
+Metropolitan area, including nonprofit organizations, government contractors, and employee benefit plans.

 Matt’s specialization is with nonprofit organizations, where he has expertise in providing financial audits, reviews,